 What about things published by governmental agencies, etc?

-Ebooks are a good resource for distance and Pullman students, but they can vary.
+eBooks are a good resource for distance and Pullman students, but they can vary.
 Some books in the Libraries catalog are downloadable PDF or HTML books freely available online (often published by a government agency).
-The Libraries also has access to many scholalry monographs from particular vendors (EBL, ebrary, EBSCO, Springer, ScienceDirect, and more).
+The Libraries also has access to many scholarly monographs from particular vendors (EBL, ebrary, EBSCO, Springer, ScienceDirect, and more).
 The following applies specifically to ebooks from EBL, ebrary, and EBSCO: